jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 .. versionadded:: 14.12.0.dev1260

-The :py:mod:`pywws.toservice` module can be used to send weather data to an MQTT broker.
+The :py:mod:`pywws.service.mqtt` module can be used to send weather data to an MQTT broker.
 This requires the paho-mqtt module:

 *  `paho-mqtt <https://pypi.python.org/pypi/paho-mqtt>`_